 Discover Our Campus

-Kent Denver's scenic, 200-acre campus supports more than 200,000 square feet of academic and athletic facilities.
-Our outdoor spaces include two reservoirs, more than 1,600 trees, a wetlands area and myriad different plants nibbled daily by a flock of inquisitive Canadian geese.
+Kent Denver's scenic, 200-acre campus supports more than 200,000 square feet of state-of-the-art academic and athletic facilities.
+Our wide-open spaces also include a Tiny Farm, two reservoirs, 1,600+ trees, a thriving wetlands and easy access to the High Line Canal Trail.

 Space matters.
 Whether students gather inside or out—in classrooms, labs, playing fields or elsewhere—physical surroundings have a significant impact on their ability to learn.

 At Kent Denver, we believe students should have dynamic, spacious, state-of-the-art learning spaces that stimulate their curiosity, fuel their imagination and empower their best work.
 Our 200-acre campus includes:

 - 65+ classrooms, including 10 science labs with a microscopy lab and physics design/build shop